Meeting the Needs of a Dynamic Urban Forest

 The New York City Urban Field Station's mission is to improve quality of life in urban areas by conducting and supporting research about social-ecological systems and natural resource management.
 It began as a partnership between the USDA Forest Service Northern Research Station and the NYC Department of Parks & Recreation.
 The Urban Field Station does the following:

-- Promotes natural resource stewardship and ecological literacy to advance human well-being in New York City, the country’s largest and most diverse metropolitan area.
+- Promotes environmental stewardship and ecological literacy (people’s understanding of ecology) to improve human well-being in New York City, the country’s largest and most diverse metropolitan area.

-- Partners with land managers to create innovative “research in action” programs that support urban ecosystems.
+- Works with land managers to create innovative “research in action” programs that support urban ecosystems.

-- Conducts comparative research and shares findings with counterparts in other metropolitan regions in the United States and globally.
+- Conducts comparative research and shares findings with decision makers and researchers in other metropolitan regions in the United States and around the world.

-- Links to a growing network of U.S. Forest Service scientists and university cooperators focused on urban research.
+- Links to a growing network of U.S. Forest Service scientists and university partners who focus on urban research.

-STEW-MAP - fills the gap in understanding about how individual citizens, non-profit organizations, businesses, and governments work together as environmental stewards.
-This project seeks to understand and map the ways citizens serve as stewards by conserving, managing, monitoring, advocating for, and educating the public about their local environments (including water, land, air, waste, toxics, and energy issues).
+STEW-MAP - The Stewardship Mapping and Assessment Project (STEW-MAP) is helping us understand how individual citizens, non-profit organizations, businesses, and governments work together to care for specific places and the environment in general .
+STEW-MAP uses a broad definition of ‘environmental stewardship’ that includes conserving, managing, monitoring, advocating for, and educating the public about local environments (including water, land, air, waste, toxics, and energy issues).